 3. Escape the city's heat and humidity with a weekend camping trip.
 Some of our favorite family-friendly sites are even accessible via the MTA.
 Prefer a one-day getaway?
 Check out one of these 31 summer day trips.

-5. Enjoy an over-the-top-ice-cream-treat at one of these cool spots, or pick up a chilly scoop at our favorite ice cream shops in Queens, Manhattan, and Brooklyn.
+5. Enjoy an over-the-top-ice-cream-treat at one of these cool spots or pick up a chilly scoop at our favorite ice cream shops.

-6. Visit the brand new, kid-pleasing splash pad at Jones Beach or enjoy one of these other LIRR-friendly day trip stops.
+6. Visit the kid-pleasing splash pad at Jones Beach or enjoy one of these other LIRR-friendly day trip stops.

 7. Take a trip back in time with a visit to the New York Renaissance Faire in Tuxedo Park.
-The Faire runs weekends through September 30.
+The Faire runs weekends Saturday, August 17 to Sunday, October 6.

 8. Row your way through one of the city's waterways in a kayak, canoe, or rowboat.